 - Surround with plants of either or in a prepared area of moist soil or wet mud.

-For more details on plant selection for your wildlife pond see the next section or click here
+For more details on plant selection for wildlife ponds or see the next section